amyspark-ng/clickery-hexagon/LOG.md

 * Store elements don't go darker with the unactive color because their color is being defined by score amount and price
 ### Music
 * Change vynil to cd, looks better
-^ Maybe simply mask them what the hell
-- play bar stutters when going back
 - fix music waving speed
 ### Color
 * Sliders are not precise, too lazy to fix it probably